Giully314/giully314.github.io/formation.markdown

 Book The annotated Turing (about Turing's paper "On computable numbers") by Charles Petzold (pause)
 Book [Crafting interpreters](https://craftinginterpreters.com/contents.html) by Robert Nystrom
 Book Compilers principles, techniques and tool by Aho, Lam, Sethi, Ullman
+Book Mathematics and Computation by Avi Wigderson (current)
+Book Computability and Logic by George S. Boolos (current)

 ## Math